awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
 SCP syntax error action wildcard: SCP actions can include wildcards (*) only at the end of a string.
-Update .
+Update.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "SCP actions can include wildcards (*) only at the end of a string.
-Update ."
+Update."
 ```

 **Resolving the error**